47% of all vendor collaboration initiatives hit the wall. Why?

 With clearly defined business and vendor requirements, your vendor selection team would be able to easily find suitable vendors, who can deliver the service /product that you wish to outsource.
 Ask your team to compile a list of possible vendors, but remember that not all vendors would meet your requirements.

-After conducting interviews and researching on suitable vendors’ backgrounds, you will have to select a few vendors from whom you would like more information.
+After conducting interviews and researching suitable vendors’ backgrounds, you will have to select a few vendors from whom you would like more information.
 Your vendor selection team can then write a Request for Information (RFI) and send it to the selected vendors.
 The next step would be to evaluate the responses from the vendors and create a shortlist of vendors.

 3. Write a Request for Proposal (RFP) & Request for Quotation (RFQ)

-Now that you have analyzed your business requirements and shortlisted a few vendors that you wish to evaluate, you have to write a Request for Quotation (RFQ) or a Request for Proposal (RFP) .
-The RFP should contain sections, such as submission details, an introduction and executive summary, an overview and background of the business, detailed specifications, assumptions and constraints, terms and conditions and selection criteria.
+Now that you have analyzed your business requirements and shortlisted a few vendors that you wish to evaluate, you have to write a Request for Quotation (RFQ) or a Request for Proposal (RFP).
+The RFP should contain sections, such as submission details, an introduction and executive summary, an overview and background of the business, detailed specifications, assumptions and constraints, terms and conditions, and selection criteria.

 4. Evaluating the proposal & selecting the vendor

 To begin with, conduct a preliminary review of all your vendors’ proposals.
-Discuss with your management team and assign importance values for each requirement.
+Discuss with your management team and assign important values for each requirement.
 Next, assign a performance value for each requirement.
 Now all you have to do is calculate a total performance score and choose the winning vendor.
 The vendor with the highest score has to be selected.

 5. Creating a contract negotiation strategy